 This section states that profiling should be switched off by default unless there is a compelling reason to justify keeping it on.
 Profiling is often used to provide users with relevant content, as a lot of this is controlled by cookies (a small text file placed onto your device so that the site or app can identify you).
 There will be stricter controls on what cookies can be used in an age-appropriate setting.

 It will also need to be made clear if browsing history is used to recommend appropriate content or display advertisements and can’t be listed in a catch-all.
 This is one of the longer codes of practice listed on ICO.org.uk and it is encouraging to see that they are going into more detail of what is covered by profiling to a further degree.

 Encouraging children to provide unnecessary personal data or to turn off privacy protections is reprehensible.
-Any prompt that asks for privacy settings to be changed need to be supplemented with age-appropriate explanations of functionality and the risk involved and, where possible, notification of a trusted adult.
+Any prompt that asks for privacy settings to be changed need to be supplemented with age-appropriate explanations of functionality, the risk involved and, where possible, notification of a trusted adult.

-What should be encouraged under the new measures are nudge techniques towards digital wellbeing enhancements, such as taking breaks and pausing and safety features so children do not feel obliged to keep playing even while tired.
+What should be encouraged under the new measures, are nudge techniques towards digital wellbeing enhancements.
+For example, taking breaks and pausing and safety features so children do not feel obliged to keep playing even while tired.

 We are seeing an increasing number of products aimed at children that are connected to the internet, such as fitness bands or interactive teddy bears.
 These need to comply with all the measures within the code, and communicate the key features of how the data is processed and what personal data is used at the point of purchase and during setup.
 Most importantly, the passive collection of personal data should be avoided so that the device cannot just listen in a standby mode, and a hard button is recommended to be able to switch off connectivity at any time.